Skip to main content

 If you can't see that the fanboy comment was a joke based on your own statement then you're either not paying or not being a good faith actor.

-in reply to Privatised Sentient Water
+in reply to Semi Sentient AI Cooling Water

 goodbye, go and attempt to bully someone else.